 Removable dentures should be removed from the mouth every night.
 Handle the dentures with care to avoid breaking them.
 Rinse your dentures before gently brushing them with a soft-bristled toothbrush and a non-abrasive cleanser.
 Leave your dentures soaking overnight in a cleanser solution to prevent them from drying out.
 Brush your gums, tongue and palate daily with a soft-bristled toothbrush.
 This helps remove plaque, stimulates circulation and prevents bad breath.

 Occasionally, dentures need to be readjusted to accommodate the changes that occur in the mouth, gums and jawbone over time.
 Depending on your specific case, your dentist may need to adjust the dentures every two or three years.

 If your dentures become damaged, loose or ill-fitting, contact your dentist immediately.
-Dr. Green can make the necessary adjustments to your denture appliance to restore a secure fit and function.
+Dr. Kennedy can make the necessary adjustments to your denture appliance to restore a secure fit and function.

 The cost of dentures varies based on several factors, including the type of dentures and materials used.
 Our team can provide you with an accurate cost estimate and explain your payment options during an in-office appointment.

 Learn More about Dentures

 For more information about partial or complete dentures, please schedule an appointment at Turnagain Dental with Dr. Kennedy.
 Call or email us today to make your appointment.